-- 2.6 Contaminated Land Consultant The report does not include a summary of the site history or historical maps of the site.
+- 2.4 Yorkshire Water Services Ltd Recommend conditions. - 2.5 Selby Area Internal Drainage Board - As this proposal is located slightly outside the Board's district, Selby Area IDB have no comment. - 2.6 Contaminated Land Consultant The report does not include a summary of the site history or historical maps of the site.
 No site walkover survey was conducted and no preliminary human health risk assessment or conceptual site model is provided.
 Historical tanks are noted bordering the site, and other potential contamination sources are recorded within 250 m of the site.
 The Landmark report does not constitute a Phase 1 preliminary contaminated land risk assessment report.
 Potential contamination sources, namely historic tanks, are identified within a potentially influential distance of the site, however no risk assessment has been carried out nor conceptual site model produced.
 Other valuable sources of information, such as the site walkover and historical map review, are not included.
 As a minimum, a Phase 1 Preliminary Contaminated Land Risk Assessment report will need to be submitted.
 Conditions recommended. - 2.7 County Ecologist From the location and examined maps and aerial photography, the likelihood of protected/important species or significant habitats being present is very low.
 There would be no impact on protected wildlife sites.
 On this basis, an ecological assessment is not warranted.
 However, the applicant does need to demonstrate that they could deliver net gains for biodiversity in line with the requirements of the NPPF.
 This might include, for example, native-species tree planting and using native-species hedgerows as garden boundaries.
 The DEFRA Small Sites Metric (The Small Sites Metric JP040 (naturalengland.org.uk) is useful for sites like this, though the applicant may benefit from professional advice in using this tool.
 Biodiversity Net Gain is not always easy to deliver in urban locations where most of the developed site would be within domestic curtilage.
 It may therefore be useful if the applicant can show, in outline, that they have considered this. - 2.8 Waste and Recycling -Collection vehicles will not normally access private drives or use them for turning but in this case as a presentation point at the junction of the main road is not possible, the location of this area is suitable provided that the Council are not held liable for any ongoing repairs of maintenance to the access road.
-As there are more than 4 properties, the developer will be required to pay for the waste and recycling containers. - 2.9 Publicity - The application has been advertised and readvertised following changes to the application by site notices.
+As there are more than 4 properties, the developer will be required to pay for the waste and recycling containers. - 2.9 Parish Council Remain concerned with regards to the unadopted road proposal, and the sizing used for the bin lorries and car parking, which would make the turning circle unworkable and passing of vehicles unworkable.
+The proposal will lead to a loss of 3 car parking spaces to the front of the development reducing the overall level of car parking in the town centre.
+Also raise concerns that the houses are not bungalows. - 2.10 Publicity The application has been advertised and readvertised following changes to the application by site notices.

-There have been 100 representations received raising objections to the application on the following grounds:
+There have been 101 representations received raising objections to the application on the following grounds:

-- Loss of parking
+- Loss of parking - Overdevelopment

-- Overdevelopment

 - Damage to trade

 - Lack of accessibility

 - Poor access

 - Residential Amenity Overlooking, overshadowing, parking, loss of privacy, outlook, noise and disturbance

 - Impact on village

 - Highway Safety

 - Wrong location for housing

 - Drainage

 - Materials

 - Ecology

 - House Values (not a material planning consideration)

 - Lack of notification as residents did not receive letters

 - Lack of infrastructure

 - Original refusal reasons still stand

 - Noise from pub

 - Not the required housing type